 a.
 The Group uses the percentage of completion method using the input (cost expended) method to measure progress towards completion in respect of fixed price contracts.
 Percentage of completion method accounting relies on estimates of total expected contract revenue and costs.
 This method is followed when reasonably dependable estimates of the revenues and costs applicable to various elements of the contract can be made.
 Key factors that are reviewed in estimating the future costs to complete include estimates of future labor costs and productivity efficiencies.
-Because the financial reporting of these contracts, recognized revenue and profit are subject to revisions as the contract progresses to completion.
+Because the financial reporting of these contracts depends on estimates that are assessed continually during the term of these contracts, recognized revenue and profit are subject to revisions as the contract progresses to completion.
 When estimates indicate that a loss will be incurred, the loss is provided for in the period in which the loss becomes probable.